aftwasiq/aftwasiq.github.io/_posts/2026-05-27-Running-Scrutiny-with-RTEMS.md

 Next, we will need make changes to the rtems-scrutiny package I currently have made, and add the ability to create an SFD (Scrutiny Firmware Description) file.
 This file will provide us with the ability to set the debugging symbols in the firmware so we can actually expose instrumentation metrics from RTEMS.

 After that, we will need to actually expose instrumentation metrics from RTEMS to Scrutiny.
-This may involved creatings new functions that will read CPU internals and hardware information from RTEMS that are not currently available.
+This may involved creating new functions that will read CPU internals and hardware information from RTEMS that are not currently available.